 SellerApp excels in marketing automation, particularly with its PPC Optimization Tool that delivers:

-- Campaign Automation: Runs ads automatically without needing a dedicated PPC team
+- Campaign Automation: Runs and optimizes ads automatically

 - Bulk Management: Edit multiple campaigns simultaneously to save time